Blah-IM/typescript-core/README.md

 ## License

-This project is licensed under GNU General Public License v3.0.
-See [LICENSE](LICENSE) for more details.
+This project is now licensed under MIT License.
+Note that this project was licensed under GNU General Public License v3.0 before version 0.7.0.
+See
+[LICENSE](LICENSE) for more details.